abishtuladhar1/Bike-Sales-Excel-Project-/README.md

 -	What is the average income of the people who come to the store?
 What are their age group and genders?
 -	What age group is more likely to purchase the bike?
 -	What gender group is more likely to purchase the bike?
--	Customer commute distance for people who buy and don’t buy the bike?
+-	What is the commute distance for customers who buy and don’t buy the bike?
 -	Which region do these customers reside and what are their behaviors toward buying a bike?

+## Dashboard